Skip to main content

 • Public Key: The public key is embedded in the digital certificate and is used to verify the signature.
 It can be freely distributed.

-Obtaining digital certificates from reputable CAs can be expensive, especially for small developers or open-source projects.
+Obtaining digital certificates from reputable Certificate Authorities (CAs) can be expensive, especially for small developers or open-source projects.
 Managing keys and certificates, as well as integrating code signing into the development workflow, can be complex and require specialized knowledge.

 Code signing helps prevent malware and unauthorized software from being executed on users' systems.
 Users are more likely to trust signed software, leading to higher adoption rates and better user experiences.
 In some industries, code signing is required by regulations or standards to ensure the security and integrity of software.